Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Problem Formulation

-If $\sigma(\cdot)$ is a pointwise non-linear activation function, the state update equation and the output equation are respectively:
+\end{itemize} For a point-wise nonlinear activation function $\sigma(\cdot)$, the state update equation and the output equation are respectively:

-In this setup, $\mathbf{W}_{\text{in}}$ and $\mathbf{W}_{\text{res}}$ are initialized from a certain pre-determined distribution, e.g., the uniform or Gaussian (Normal) distributions, and then kept fixed throughout the training and inference (test) stages.
-Unlike vanilla RNNs and its variants where all network weights are trained using BPTT, the only trainable network parameter in the ESN is $\mathbf{W}_{\text{out}}$, which is trained using a pseudoinverse-based closed-form linear update rule.
-This greatly reduces the number of trainable parameters as well as the training computational complexity, lending well to applications with limited training data availability.
-Additionally, the sparsity of $\mathbf{W}_{\text{res}}$ is controlled via the hyperparameter named `sparsity' (denoted as $\kappa$), which represents the probability of an element of $\mathbf{W}_{\text{res}}$ being zero.
+In this setup, $\mathbf{W}_{\text{in}}$ and $\mathbf{W}_{\text{res}}$ are randomly generated, i.e., initialized from a certain pre-determined but arbitrary distribution, e.g., the uniform or Gaussian distributions, and then kept fixed throughout the training and inference (test) stages.
+Unlike vanilla RNNs and its variants where all network weights are trained using BPTT, the only trainable network parameter in the ESN is the output weights matrix $\mathbf{W}_{\text{out}}$, which is trained using a pseudoinverse-based closed-form linear update rule.
+This greatly reduces the number of trainable parameters, as well as the training computational complexity, lending well to applications with limited training data availability.
+Additionally, the sparsely interconnected nature of $\mathbf{W}_{\text{res}}$ is controlled via the hyperparameter named `sparsity' (denoted as $\kappa$), which represents the probability of an element of $\mathbf{W}_{\text{res}}$ being zero.
 The internal reservoir structure of Fig.~\ref{fig:ESN_figure} depicts this random and potentially sparse nature of the interconnections between the constituent neurons.